Kairotic/liveloom/paper/paper.md

 *Live coding* is the exploratory practice of changing code while it runs.
-A live coder uses a programming language as a live interface to a running process, and its inputs and outputs.
-This allows the programmer to participate in the performing arts, for example to create music, live video or dance.
+A live coder uses a programming language as a live interface to a running process, and therefore its inputs and outputs.
+This allows the programmer to participate in the performing arts, for example to create live coded music, video or dance.
 Live coding may be used to refer to any use of code in any kind of live situation, but for the purposes of this paper, we will focus on live coding as live improvisation, where code is written without a fixed aim, often from a notional 'blank slate'.

-*Weaving* is a textile craft, where parallel threads known as the *warp* are held under tension, allowing a second set of threads (known as the *weft*) to be passed over and under the warp threads to create a textile fabric.
+*Weaving* is a textile craft, where parallel threads known as the *warp* are held under tension, allowing a second set of threads known as the *weft* to be passed over and under the warp threads to create a textile fabric.

-This paper investigates how live coding and weaving can be brought together, looking for ways to ground the contemporary practice of live coding in the ancient craft of weaving.
+This paper investigates how live coding and weaving can be brought together, looking for ways to ground the contemporary practice of live coding in the ancient craft of weaving [@McLean2018].

 # Setting aside the Jacquard machine